VitorCaversan/uProcessor_ArqComp/README.md

 It was needed to unite the ALU with the register bank, and so the microProcessor was born.

 The outputs of the register bank were connected to the inputs of the ALU, and the ALU's output was connected to the register bank *data_in* input.
-The only addition in the hole system was a multiplexor put between the __b__ register output and the ULA's __b__ input.
-It is responsible to choose among 4 different options for the ULA's __b__ input, that will later be used.
+The only addition in the hole system was a multiplexor put between the __b__ register output and the ALU's __b__ input.
+It is responsible to choose among 4 different options for the ALU's __b__ input, that will later be used.

 ## Making a simple uProcessor